 The Board recognises that board diversity is an essential element contributing to a well-functioning and effective Board, as well as the sustainable development of the Group.
-As such, the objectives of its board diversity policy are to promote and enhance the decision-making process of the Board through the perspectives derived from the professional expertise, business experience, industry discipline, skills, knowledge, gender, age, educational background, ethnicity and culture, length of service, and other diverse qualities of the Board members.
+The Board has in place a Board Diversity Policy, the objectives of its board diversity policy are to promote and enhance the decision-making process of the Board through the perspectives derived from the professional expertise, business experience, industry discipline, skills, knowledge, gender, age, educational background, ethnicity and culture, geographical background, nationalities and other diverse qualities of the Board members.
 When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of its members, the Nominating Committee will consider the various aspects of board diversity, and set practical timelines to implement the policy.
 It will also report to the Board on an annual basis on the progress made in promoting and achieving its board diversity objectives.